Please note …

 … we are currently unable to meet or offer any of our regular events (listed below).

-However we are still available by messaging or video calling (Skype/Zoom etc) just be in touch
+However we are still available by messaging or video calling (Meet/Skype/Zoom/Teams etc) and, exceptionally, could meet with you under strict social distancing rules.
+Just be in touch

 If you are at either University – of Sussex (US) or of Brighton (UoB) we’re here if we can help you in any way, we offer all sorts of events during the year.